Global-Survival/curiosume/doc/netention_user_guide.md

 Reference objects

-Verified objects that can be used as templates, for exemple, a reference object for chemistry will have all useful fields to add such object.
+Verified objects that can be used as templates, for exemple, a reference object for chemistry will have all useful fields to describe such object.

 Another exemple, for events, various templates can be classified as to allow a quick creation of an object already tagged.
 Only contextual informations will be needed.

+Progress, achievements and points.

 # Netention in Space